Sano homer caps 6-run inning in Twins' rout of Yanks

+Perhaps the young Twins and second-year starter Jose Berrios are too raw to remember the losses of yesteryear.

-MINNEAPOLIS -- Miguel Sano homered as part of a six-run second inning, Jose Berrios pitched into the seventh and the Minnesota Twins sent the New York Yankees to another series loss with a 6-1 win on Wednesday.
+Miguel Sano homered as part of a six-run second inning, Berrios pitched into the seventh and the Minnesota sent the Yankees to another series loss with a 6-1 win on Wednesday.

+"A win is a win but when you can go out there and win against a team like the Yankees, that's awesome," Berrios said.
+"I know they've been struggling for a couple weeks and are falling down the standings, but with that lineup they have, it's a good victory."

 Frazier was 0-for-1 and was hit by a pitch after entering as a pinch hitter, and Kahnle worked a scoreless inning in their debuts for New York, which hasn't won a series since sweeping Baltimore from June 9-11.

+"I feel like we've played better in the second half than we did the first," Yankees manager Joe Girardi said.
+"We have not hit like we did.
+I think that will get going.
+I just feel like we're poised to make a good little run here.
+I like what our pitchers are doing and the way they're competing.
+Offensively, we'll get going and we'll put things together."
-The young Twins might have also seen the end of the Yankees' mystique against Minnesota.
-It was the Twins' first series win against New York since winning three games at Yankee Stadium in 2013.

-Minnesota also earned its first home series win against New York since the 2008 season.
+Minnesota won its first series against New York since winning three games at Yankee Stadium in 2013.
+It was the first home series win against the Yankees since the 2008 season.

 Berrios (9-3) is a key part of the Twins' youth movement and a big factor in the team's playoff hopes.
 The 22-year-old right-hander allowed one run on six hits in 6 2/3 innings.
 He struck out five batters.